Skip to content

 Store all images and video on a large external drive

-Let's assume that you have a large separate drive attached to your system under /dev/sda2, it's already formatted, but not mounted.
-Do this to move /var/snap/immich-distribution/common/upload to that drive.
+Assume you have a large, separate drive (e.g., /dev/sda2) attached to your system.
+It's formatted but not yet mounted.
+Follow these steps to move the /var/snap/immich-distribution/common/upload directory to this drive.

 Stop all Immich services